mhaid/rc-car_autonomous/README.md

 ##### 2b Clone 'tensorflow/master'-repository

-Download the tensorflow-repository [here](https://github.com/tensorflow/models/archive/master.zip), unpack the zip-file, move it to the following location: 'C:\rc-car\computer\' and rename 'modules-master' to 'modules'.
+Download the TensorFlow-repository [here](https://github.com/tensorflow/models/archive/master.zip), unpack the zip-file, move it to the following location: 'C:\rc-car\computer\' and rename 'modules-master' to 'modules'.
 If you clone it, make sure to follow the same steps.
 ```
 C:\> git clone https://github.com/tensorflow/models.git